floradu88/arch-cplusplus-migration-tool/README.md

 # Solution Dependency Mapper

 A cross-platform .NET tool (supports .NET 8 and 9, with .NET 10 support planned) that analyzes Visual Studio solutions containing mixed native (C++) and managed (.NET) projects.
+Supports Visual Studio 2022, 2025, and 2026.
 It extracts dependency relationships, identifies project types and outputs, and generates visual diagrams and build scripts to facilitate migration and modernization of legacy C++ ecosystems.

 ## 🎯 Overview